Logarithmic Celestial Conformal Field Theory: CCFT as log CFT

 \section{CCFT as log CFT}

-We now show that the CCFT exhibits a log CFT structure.
-As mentioned in the introduction, the CCFT admits a $(2,0)$ operator in the conformally soft limit, sometimes referred to as the Goldstone operator or dual stress tensor, which is symplectically paired with the celestial stress tensor \eqref{stress tensor CCFT} constructed out of the subleading soft news \eqref{subleading soft news} \cite{Pasterski:2017kqt,Donnay:2018neh,Ball:2019atb}.
+The CCFT admits a $(2,0)$ operator in the conformally soft limit, referred to as the Goldstone operator, and symplectically paired with the celestial stress tensor \eqref{stress tensor CCFT} constructed out of the subleading soft news \eqref{subleading soft news} \cite{Pasterski:2017kqt,Donnay:2018neh,Ball:2019atb}.
 Furthermore, it was shown in \cite{Campiglia:2020qvc, Campiglia:2021bap, Donnay:2022hkf} that the symplectic partner of the subleading soft news is the Liouville stress tensor \eqref{Liouville stress tensor}.
 Therefore, in the framework of Section \ref{sec:CCFT}, the $(2,0)$ Goldstone operator is precisely identified with the Liouville stress tensor.
 Although the latter constitutes a natural candidate for the logarithmic partner of the stress tensor, its transformation law \eqref{transfo Nvac} does not match with \eqref{eq:lcft12}.
 Instead, we shall use the decomposition \eqref{Liouville stress tensor} of this operator in terms of the Liouville field and build another $(2,0)$ operator out of it.